Armitage Trail: Early life

 Armitage Trail was born Maurice R. Coons on July 18, 1902, in Madison, Nebraska.
 He was the oldest child of Oscar A. Coons and Alice L. Coons, living also with Alice's mother, Mary J. McIntyre.
 He had two brothers, Hannibal (born Stanley J. Coons) and Eugene, as well as a sister named Evelyn.
 Oscar's job as a road tour manager for the New Orleans Opera Company required the family to relocate multiple times before Trail became an adult, with one definite location being New Orleans.
-Trail developed a passion for writing, quitting school at the age of 16 to devote his time to it.
-Likewise, his interest in gangsters such as Al Capone began at a young age, and it was stated by Hannibal Coons that his brother Maurice "was interested in gangsters as other men are interested in postage stamps, old coins, or spread-eagled butterflies.”
+While a student at Patterson High School, Trail developed a passion for writing, winning a state-wide essay contest of schools on "We should Buy War Savings Stamps", Trail would leave school to devote his time to writing, later accepting the position of managing editor of the Patterson Tribune.
+Likewise, his interest in gangsters such as Al Capone began at a young age, and it was stated by Hannibal Coons that his brother Maurice "was interested in gangsters as other men are interested in postage stamps, old coins, or spread-eagled butterflies".
 Throughout the rest of his teens and early twenties, Maurice Coons used a variety of pseudonyms, writing various crime and detective stories for pulp magazines.
 During this time, he visited New York City, eventually quitting home to live in the vicinity of Chicago, where he wrote Scarface.

 Chicago and Scarface

 Not much is known about Trail's time in Illinois.
-He lived in Oak Park, Illinois, a town adjacent to the west side of Chicago, where he worked on composing Scarface daily in his sun-room.
+He lived in Oak Park, Illinois, a town adjacent to the west side of Chicago, where he worked as a reporter for the Chicago Examiner and as an editor for Best Novels Magazine, writing detective stories in his leisure time.
+He began composing material for his book Scarface during his off hours, spending sleepless nights in his sun-room apartment, jotting down notes, and traveling to New York for information on the gun battle between Francis Crowley and the New York Police Department, according to a relative, Trail, suffering from health issues at the time, had called his brother Hannibal to Chicago, to finish typing the closing pages of Scarface, telling his brother, "Kid, keep it hot and true to life.
+In the end send that guy to his doom".
 He did not live there long enough to be recorded by an official U.S. Census.
 Trail spent much of the rest of his time in Chicago, supposedly being associated with local Sicilian gangs by an Italian-American lawyer with whom he was acquainted.
 From then on, Trail spent his nights socializing with gang members in order to gain ideas for his novel.
 Trail published Scarface in 1930.
-Though Trail never met Al Capone, with whom his novel was mainly concerned, Capone may have known of the work.